AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 The settings available for individual items are described in the [Individual Legend Items](Individual_Legend_Items) article.
 You should keep in mind that the way of adjusting an individual item depends on the way how items are added:

-**1.** If legend items are added automatically with the {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method and the chart type allows adding multiple series, you can adjust an individual legend item by calling the {api:?entry=legendItem}legendItem(){api} method of the series represented by this item.
+**1.** If legend items are added automatically and the chart type allows adding multiple series, you can adjust an individual legend item by calling the {api:?entry=legendItem}legendItem(){api} method of the series represented by this item.
 Combine it with the methods of the {api:anychart.core.utils.LegendItemSettings}anychart.core.utils.LegendItemSettings{api} class.

 **2.** If the legend is automatic, but the chart is single-series, individual items are customized by adding special fields to the data.
 Learn more: [Individual Items: Single Series](Individual_Legend_Items#single_series).